ti908/ti908/README.md

 ### Testing Approaches

 **Functional Testing • Exploratory Testing • Regression Testing • E2E Testing • Integration Testing • Risk-Based Testing • BDD**

 ---

-## 🤖 AI-Assisted Quality Engineering

-I actively explore how **AI can improve modern Software Quality Engineering workflows** while keeping engineering judgement and validation at the centre of the testing process.

-I use AI-assisted tools to accelerate areas such as:

-* Test scenario and edge-case generation
-* Playwright and Cypress test development
-* Test automation refactoring
-* Synthetic test data generation
-* Log and failure analysis
-* API test generation
-* Test coverage analysis
-* Debugging and root-cause investigation
-* QA documentation and test planning

-My focus is on using AI as a **force multiplier for QA engineering**, not as a replacement for critical thinking, exploratory testing, or engineering judgement.

----